Jean Dujardin

 Jean Edmond Dujardin ([ʒɑ̃ ɛdmɔ̃ dyʒaʁdɛ̃]; born 19 June 1972) is a French actor and comedian.
 He began his career as a stand-up comedian in Paris before guest starring in comedic television programmes and films.
-He first came to prominence with the cult TV series Un gars, une fille, in which he starred alongside his partner Alexandra Lamy, before gaining success in film with movies such as Brice de Nice, Michel Hazanavicius's OSS 117: Cairo, Nest of Spies and its sequel OSS 117: Lost in Rio, as well as 99 Francs.
+He first came to prominence with the cult TV series Un gars, une fille (1999–2003), in which he starred alongside his partner Alexandra Lamy, before becoming a popular film actor with comedies such as Brice de Nice (2005), Michel Hazanavicius's OSS 117: Cairo, Nest of Spies (2006), its sequel OSS 117: Lost in Rio (2009), and 99 Francs (2007).

-Dujardin garnered international fame and widespread acclaim with his performance of George Valentin in the 2011 award-winning silent movie The Artist.
-The role won him numerous awards, including the Academy Award for Best Actor (the first for a French actor), the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, the BAFTA Award for Best Actor in a Leading Role, the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role and the Cannes Film Festival Best Actor.
-He later appeared in Martin Scorsese's 2013 black comedy The Wolf of Wall Street and George Clooney's 2014 historical drama, The Monuments Men.
+Dujardin garnered international fame and widespread acclaim with his performance of George Valentin in the 2011 award-winning silent movie The Artist by Hazanavicius.
+The role won him numerous awards, including the Academy Award for Best Actor (the first for a French actor), the Golden Globe Award, the BAFTA Award, the Screen Actors Guild Award and the Cannes Film Festival's Best Actor Award.
+Despite this newfound popularity, he chose to keep his focus on France, where he remains a popular actor, although he later appeared in the English-language films The Wolf of Wall Street (2013) and The Monuments Men (2014).

 Early life

-Jean Dujardin was born on 19 June 1972 in Paris and raised in Rueil-Malmaison, Hauts-de-Seine, Île-de-France, a commune in the western suburbs of Paris.
-After attending high school, he went to work for the construction company of his father, Jacques Dujardin.
+Jean Dujardin was born on 19 June 1972 in the commune of Rueil-Malmaison, Hauts-de-Seine department, Île-de-France region, in the western suburbs of Paris.
+He grew up in neighbouring Plaisir, Yvelines.
+After attending high school, he went to work for the construction company of his father, Jacques Dujardin, as a locksmith.
 Dujardin began contemplating a career in acting while serving his mandatory military service a few years later.